 If Instagram had been planning on ‘putting one over’ Snapchat, it could not have picked a more perfect timing than the preliminaries of the Olympic Games in Rio de Janeiro.
-The media furore, and the excuse for everyone at the Games to document literally every story at the event seems like a masterstroke on Instagram’s part.
+The media furor and the excuse for everyone at the Games to document literally every story at the event seems like a masterstroke on Instagram’s part.

-With Instagram already a mammoth platform for all pictures and videos curated, Snapchat’s coverage of the Super Bowl and the Academy Awards earlier in the year may have been the justification that Instagram needed for its acknowledgement of storytelling as the penultimate chapter in its fight for social media dominance.
+With Instagram already a mammoth platform for all pictures and videos curated, Snapchat’s coverage of the Super Bowl and the Academy Awards earlier in the year may have been the justification that Instagram needed for its acknowledgment of storytelling as the penultimate chapter in its fight for social media dominance.

 “The Olympic Games are the kind of event you live through and experience through the device you’re accessing the most, and in today’s mobile climate, this is probably going to be your mobile phone – more so if you don’t have time for TV.
 And to be able to see stories and content being created and accessed when the action is actually unfolding is something we believe raises excitement levels to the roof.” – Forbesfone, Contributor at Forbes Marketplace.

 Samsung, which is the mobile phone sponsor of the Rio Games, has been selling its handsets to the hordes of people that have come to grace the event in Brazil, and it seems like Apple wants a share of the fun too.